 - Find your peak time: Night owl?
 Morning person?
 Let your natural rhythm guide you—but don't expect others to keep your schedule.

-For some folks having the flexibility to complete their work any time of day, as long as expectations are being met, is a real benefit.
-Creatives for example might thrive in the wee morning hours.
-Parents, with small kids or even teenagers, might have a quieter environment in the late evening.
+For some people, the ability to complete work at any time, as long as meeting expectations, is a significant advantage.
+Creatives, for example, might thrive in the wee morning hours.
+Parents with small kids or even teenagers might have a quieter environment in the late evening.

 Have a cooperative spirit, talk with people, and find what works.